THE NEW TESTAMENT PRINCIPLES OF PRAYER (Part 2)

 It is idolatry to offer our prayers to any other being whether man or god, saints or sinners, dead or living.
 Prayer is a spiritual offering that only the true and living God is worthy to receive (Acts 12:5, Rev. 8:3).

-Second, our prayers or requests must be offered to God only through and in the name of Jesus Christ:
+Second, our prayers or requests must be offered to God only in the name of Jesus Christ:

 Third, our prayers must be according to God’s will, plan, promise, or purpose for our lives revealed to us in God’s Word by the Holy Spirit: